harrycresswell/ain-navigation/README.md

 ```
 git clone https://github.com/harrycresswell/hugo-gulp.git
-cd hugo-gulp
+cd ain-navigation
 ```
 - Then run `npm install` to install node dependencies
-- Run `gulp` to start a local server and build `_site` in development mode
-- for a production ready build run `gulp prod` the site is now ready for deployment

-### Adding content
-- `hugo new articles/ARTICLE-NAME.md`

 ### Compile the site
-- run `hugo --verbose`
+- In a new shell tab run `hugo --verbose`

 ### Start the server
 - run `hugo server --watch --verbose` or `hugo server -wv` to start the server, then navigate to http://localhost:1313/